Relative $L^p$-cohomology and Heintze groups

 where $\frac{1}{2}B=B\left(0,\frac{1}{2}\right)$.

-Since $(x,y)\mapsto \chi_x(\omega)_y$ is smooth in both variables we can use again Lemma \ref{Leibniz} to show that $h$ is in $\Omega^k(B)$.
-Note that this works because we take the integral on a ball with closure included in $B$.
+Since the coefficients of $(x,y)\mapsto \chi_x(\omega)_y$ are smooth in both variables we can use again Lemma \ref{Leibniz} to see that $h(\omega)$ is in $\Omega^k(B)$.
+Notice that this works because we take the integral on a ball with closure included in $B$.
 Moreover, the derivative of $h$ is